a2labs/riveter/README.md

 ####mixin

 `.constructorFn.mixin( mixin1 [, mixin2, mixin3, etc.] );`
+`riveter.mixin( constructorFn, mixin1 [, mixin2, mixin3, etc.] );`

-The `mixin` call can be used to mix blocks of behavior into a constructor function (of course, it must be attached to that constructor function first). `mixin` returns a new constructor function, with the mixin members on the resulting 'parent' prototype, but still-overridable by prototype or instance members applied from that point on.
-For example, let's say you had a pub/sub mixin, which you wanted to use across multiple constructor functions, to ensure that objects produced by those constructors had a `publish` and `subscribe` call.
+The `mixin` call takes 1-to-n number of object literals, each containing methods you want mixed into the target constructor function's prototype.
+Methods that already exist on the prototype will **not** be overridden.
+For example, let's say you had a pub/sub mixin, which you wanted to use across multiple constructor functions, to ensure that those instances had a `publish` and `subscribe` call.
 Of course, you could add those calls to the individual prototypes of your various constructor functions, or you could have a common 'base' prototype from which each inherit.
 Or you could do this:

 ```javascript
 var Person = function( name ) {